LucasArusiewicz/Easy-Interface/README.md

 ### Asset Library (Pending)
 1. In Godot, open the `AssetLib` tab.
 2. Search for and select "Easy Interface".
-3. Download then install the plugin (be sure to only select the `easy_interface` directory).
+3. Download then install the plugin (be sure to only select the `easy_interfaces` directory).
 4. Enable the plugin inside `Project/Project Setttings/Plugins`.

 ### Github Main (Latest - Unstable)